Aviation crash JT610 flight: The pilot lost the fight with the automatic system

 On 29 October 2018, a Boeing 737 MAX aircraft crashed shortly after takeoff.
 Operates JT610 flight of Lion Air.
 189 people died after the accident.
 Below you can read the new disclosures offered by investigators.

-By the end of October, a plane crash was going to shake the world of civil aviation. a Boeing 737 MAX 8 collapsed shortly after take-off.
-The aircraft operated JT610 Lion Air on Jakarta - Pangkal Pinang route.
-Boeing 737 MAX 8 is one of the newest civilian aircraft manufactured by Boeing. the first 737 MAX involved in a plane crash.
+By the end of October, a plane crash was going to shake the world of civil aviation. a Boeing 737 MAX 8 collapsed shortly after takeoff.
+The aircraft operates the JT610 Lion Air flight on the Jakarta - Pangkal Pinang route.
+Boeing 737 MAX 8 is one of the newest civil aircraft manufactured by Boeing, at the same time it is the first 737 MAX involved in a plane crash.

 In the first days after the accident, more and more information about a possible technical failure of some sensors appeared.
 The aircraft's automatic systems received erroneous data from external sensors, which led to misinterpretations and fatal decisions.